Exafunction/codeium.nvim/README.md

 - `enterprise_mode`: enable enterprise mode
 - `detect_proxy`: enable or disable proxy detection
 - `enable_chat`: enable chat functionality
+- `project_root_paths`: paths to files that indicate a workspace root
 - `tools`: paths to binaries used by the plugin:

   - `uname`: not needed on Windows, defaults given.